Expression Engine

 integer

-The detected application tag.
+The detected application category ID.

 category